-- (1) If no filing time is specified in an applicable rule and no deadline has been ordered by the court, all documents pertaining to a court proceeding must be filed with the clerk a minimum of two (2) business days before the scheduled proceeding - (2) For documents served by mail, other than the complaint, the postmark is the effective date of filing or service.
-If the postmark is illegible or missing, the filing or service date is presumed to be three (3) days before receipt.
+- (1) Unless otherwise directed If no filing time is specified in an applicable rule and no deadline has been ordered by the court, all documents pertaining to a court proceeding must be filed with the clerk a minimum of two (2) business days before the scheduled proceeding. - For documents served by mail, other than the complaint, the court will presume the postmark on the envelope to be the effective date the party filed the document of filing or service.
+If the postmark is illegible or missing, the court will presume the document to have been filed filing or service date is presumed to be three (3) days prior to the date stamp indicating before receipt by the court.